Include Everyone Project SCV

 • Schedule: Sessions are now 12 weeks of classes

-One parent states that the Include Everyone Project has provided an 8-year-old daughter with meaningful opportunities to participate in performing arts classes, and describes the instructors as patient, kind, and well versed in handling behaviors and helping children of all abilities thrive in their classes, and notes appreciation for both fun classes and chances to perform newly learned skills in front of family and friends.
-Another parent states being grateful the program exists and that a very outgoing son who loves to perform has a place where he is accepted and allowed to be himself on stage.
+One parent, Ariana Lapierre, states that Include Everyone Project has provided her 8-year-old daughter with meaningful opportunities to participate in performing arts classes and that the instructors are patient, kind, and well versed in handling behaviors and helping children of all abilities thrive in their classes.
+Another parent states that they are grateful the program exists and that their son, who is very outgoing and loves to perform, has a place where he is accepted and allowed to be himself on stage.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.